yakir12/autotracker-deluxe/README.md

 > In this case, the black tape border (and possibly the white cutout on the top right) will interfere with the chessboard detection algorithm.
 Therefore the largest unobstructed pattern here is 7 columns by 5 rows.
 >
 > Ideally, your calibration boards should have a thick white border around the edge.
+>
+> In addition, if your chessboard is rotated by 90 degrees in your video (i.e. it's taller than it is wide), you can also simply switch the rows and columns so you have a 'portrait' chessboard.

 Changing the square size will change the visible size of the board pattern but pixel size on screen does not matter, this is just for visual feedback.
 The square size will be used internally to estimate the homography between object coordinates and image coordinates.